RoshaniAcharya/roshaniacharya.github.io/_pages/about.md

   - /about.html
 ---

-I am a Machine Learning Engineer with over six years of experience in Artificial Intelligence and Natural Language Processing,
+I am a Machine Learning Engineer with 6+ years of experience driving the development and deployment of production-grade NLP and CV projects.
+Led two in-house AI products focused on document intelligence, involving classification, key-value extraction, summarization, and analytical workflows.
+Extensive hands-on experience with LLMs, Vision LLMs, multi-agent systems, and prompt engineering.
+Skilled in building scalable ML pipelines using PyTorch, TensorFlow, Scikit-Learn, FastAPI, and cloud platforms like AWS and Vertex AI.
+Proven ability to lead teams, optimize model performance, and deliver reliable solutions in real-world environments.

 # Research Interest